 THE UNTHINKABLE NEVER HAPPENS, UNTIL IT DOES…

-At around 3.35 am on Friday 26 Apr 19, a series of explosions rocked the Tata steel works at Port Talbot in Wales.
+Managing a Crisis is vital and at around 3.35 am on Friday 26 Apr 19, a series of explosions rocked the Tata steel works at Port Talbot in Wales.

 Early reports indicate that, thankfully, only two people suffered minor injuries, none were killed, and the resulting fires were quickly extinguished.